 Letters to Santa Canada Post

 Santa lives in the North Pole with his reindeers and will soon be on his way!
-He is checking his lists twice and reading Santa Letters from Children around the world to ensure he brings them something they would enjoy!
+He is checking his lists twice and reading Letters to Santa from Children around the world to ensure he brings them something they would enjoy!
 Now it takes a while for Letters to Santa from Canada Post to make their way to the North Pole so it is important to make sure you meet the Canada Post Santa deadlines.

 Writing a letter and mailing a letter to Santa and Mrs. Claus is a beloved Christmas Tradition for children around Canada, and keeps the elves at Canada post busy ensuring every child receives a response from Santa Claus.
 Writing letters to Santa is also a great way to get kids to practice their hand writing, you can also check out 5 Tips to Help Kids Write their Valentines!